-Value Trends
+Estimated Market Value Trends

-There are 2,720,257 taxable real property parcels statewide.
-Overall, assessors' estimated market value of all property in the state decreased 0.32 percent from the 2011 assessment to the 2012 assessment.
-Decreases were deepest among residential homestead and seasonal recreational residential property, while agricultural property was the only major class that increased in value statewide.
-Commercial/Industrial property continued to decline in market value, but the declines were smaller than those from 2009-2010 and 2010-2011.
+There are 2,724,820 taxable real property parcels statewide.
+Overall, assessors' estimated market value of all property in the state increased 5.84 percent from the 2012 assessment to the 2013 assessment.
+Residential homestead and seasonal recreational residential property continued to decline in market value, however, the declines were smaller than those from 2010-2011 and 2011-2012.
+Agricultural property and commercial/industrial property where two of the major classes to increase in value statewide.